happner/tracey/Readme.md

 # ensure our tracey user can use docker

->sudo gpasswd -a tracey docker
+>sudo usermod -aG docker tracey

-# install tracey service (as user) (installing in /projects as preference)
+# clone and install tracey service (installing in /projects as preference)

 >cd /projects
 >git clone https://github.com/happner/tracey.git # this repo